josbraden/narcemu/README.md

 ## Compilation instructions

-Type 'make' to compile.
+Type 'make' to compile the emulator.

+'make all' will comile the emulator and extra programs.

-Type 'make clean' to delete binary files.
+Run 'make clean' to delete binary files.

 ## Usage